dkishara/ubuntu_install_python/README.md

-# ubuntu_install_python
-script to install python in Ubuntu
+## script to install python in Ubuntu Linux

+## add full permissions for script file using

+ sudo chmod 777 installpython.sh

+ ## execute using

+  ./installpython.sh